canvacanva/SCRIPT_UserPasswordAge/README.md

 $logNonExpiring = $false
 $logFile = "\\export\\PS-pwd-expiry.csv" # ie. c:\mylog.csv
 $testing = $false # Set to $false to Email Users
-$adminEmailAddr = "passwordexpired@amergroup.it" #multiple addr allowed but MUST be independent strings separated by comma
+$adminEmailAddr = "passwordexpired@COMPANY" #multiple addr allowed but MUST be independent strings separated by comma
 $sampleEmails = 1 #number of sample email to send to adminEmailAddr when testing ; in the form $sampleEmails="ALL" or $sampleEmails=[0..X] e.g. $sampleEmails=0 or $sampleEmails=3 or $sampleEmails="all" are all valid.
 #
 ###################################################################################################################